 Police officers and trade unions

-Police officers, including officials with special service ranks, have the right to join trade unions and to be represented by them in employment, social and legal matters.
+Police officers, including officials with special service ranks, have the right to join trade unions and to be represented in employment, social and legal matters.

-ILO Convention No. 98 allows exceptions for certain state structures, however Latvia has not introduced restrictions on police officers’ right to join a trade union.
-Therefore, the rights and guarantees provided by the collective agreement apply both to employees working under employment contracts and to officials with special service ranks.
+ILO Convention No. 98 allows certain exceptions for specific state institutions, however Latvia has not introduced restrictions on police officers’ right to join a union.
+Therefore, the rights and guarantees provided by the collective agreement apply both to employees under employment contracts and to officials with special service ranks.

 Disciplinary practice

-- the involvement of a trade union representative in disciplinary proceedings concerning officials with special service ranks;
+- the involvement of a union representative in disciplinary proceedings;

-- compliance with the procedures laid down in the collective agreement and laws before any sanctions are applied;
+- compliance with procedures set out in the collective agreement and laws;

-- the possibility to challenge any actions that do not comply with the collective agreement or are not coordinated with the trade union.
+- the right to challenge any action that violates the agreement or is not coordinated with the union.

-NPA emphasises that police officers have the right to legally correct, transparent and law-compliant treatment in employment and disciplinary matters.
+NPA emphasises that police officers have the right to professional, lawful and transparent treatment in all employment and disciplinary matters.